Skip to main content

 info

-• Data restoration using snapshots is useful when an instance fails to boot or is inaccessible via SSH or RDP due to incorrect configuration.
+• Snapshot-based data restoration is useful when an instance cannot be booted or accessed via SSH or RDP due to incorrect settings or service failure.

-• This guide explains how to recover only backed-up data, not how to restore a root volume directly containing the OS.
+• This document explains how to recover only the backed-up data, not how to restore an OS volume directly as a root volume.

 Step 1.
-Create snapshot of instance requiring recovery (Optional)
+Create a snapshot of the instance that requires data recovery (Optional)

-💡 If a snapshot already exists, skip this step.
+💡 If a snapshot already exists, you may skip this step.

-2. Refer to the Create snapshot to create a snapshot of the volume containing the data.
+2. Refer to Create and manage snapshot/schedule to create a snapshot of the volume containing the data.

 Step 2.
-Create volume from snapshot containing recovery data (Optional)
+Create a volume from the snapshot containing the data to be restored (Optional)

-💡 If a volume already exists, skip this step.
-Refer to the Restore volume from snapshot for instructions.
+💡 If the volume has already been created, skip this step.
+For instructions, refer to Restore volume from snapshot tab.

-Refer to the Create instance guide to create a new instance with the same configuration, including instance type and volume size.
+Refer to the Create instance document to create a new instance with the same type and volume size as the one requiring restoration.

 Step 4.
-Attach created volume to new instance
+Attach the volume to the newly created instance

 Step 5.
-Access instance and mount attached volume
+Access the instance and mount the attached volume

-1. Refer to the Connect to Linux instance guide to access the new Linux instance.
+1. Refer to Connect to instance to connect to the new Linux instance created earlier.

 lsblk